joshuacox/mattermosttheme/README.md

 #### Installation

-You can just copy the contents of schwarzenslacker.css into a stylish document.
+You can just copy the contents of your clipboard into the custom style as above